InfiniteTradingProtocol/infinite-trading-protocol/README.md

 # Infinite Trading Protocol

 Welcome to the official code repository for Infinite Trading Protocol.
 This repository houses a comprehensive suite of tools designed for advanced financial analysis, data integration, trading bots and messaging functionalities between different networks and protocols.
-Our codebase extends across various platforms, including dHedge, DeFund, Discord, Yahoo Finance, DexScreener and more\t, offering a robust toolkit for financial analysts, strategy providers, traders, and developers.
+Our codebase extends across various platforms, including dHedge, DeFund, Discord, Yahoo Finance, DexScreener and more, offering a robust toolkit for financial analysts, strategy providers, traders, and developers.

 ## Copyright